Cerium nitrates: Ammonium and alkali metal cerium nitrates

 The diaquapentanitratocerate(III) anion (Ce(NO3)5(H2O)2)2− occurs in several salts.
 The salts have extreme non-linear optical properties.

 K2Ce(NO3)5 crystals can be grown by evaporating a solution of potassium nitrate, cerous nitrate, and nitric acid.
 Each cerium atom is surrounded by the oxygen atoms of five bidentate nitrate groups and two water oxygen atoms.
-It can be grown into optical quality crystals of around 100 cm3 in 12 weeks.
+It can be grown into optical-quality crystals of around 100 cm3 in 12 weeks.
 Crystals are colourless.
 The space group of the crystal is Fdd2 and their form is orthorhombic.
 Potassium cerium nitrate was probably discovered by L. Th.
 Lange in 1861.
 However it was only properly described in 1894 by Fock.
 Even then the amount of water in the substance was wrong and it took till 1911 when Jantsch & Wigdorow correctly stated that there were two water molecules.
 The non-linear optical effects were found in 1993.
 For optical applications it is known as KCN.

 Diammonium diaquapentanitratocerate dihydrate.
 Its Raman spectrum has been published.
-It is quite soluble in water with 100 ml dissolving 235 grams at 9 °C and 817 grams at 65°.
+It is quite soluble in water with 100 ml dissolving 235 grams at 9 °C and 817 g at 65°.